ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_conditionals.rst

         ansible.builtin.command: /bin/still/something_else
         when: result is skipped

+      - name: Run only if the task that registered the "result" variable changed something. ansible.builtin.command: /bin/still/something_else
+        when: result is changed

 .. note:: Older versions of Ansible used ``success`` and ``fail``, but ``succeeded`` and ``failed`` use the correct tense.
 All of these options are now valid.